log4js-node/log4js-node/README.md

 # log4js-node [![Build Status](https://secure.travis-ci.org/nomiddlename/log4js-node.png?branch=master)](http://travis-ci.org/nomiddlename/log4js-node)

-NOTE: v0.3.8 of log4js is the last that will work with node versions older than 0.4.
-To use v0.3.9 you will need node 0.4 or later.

 This is a conversion of the [log4js](http://log4js.berlios.de/index.html) framework to work with [node](http://nodejs.org).
 I've mainly stripped out the browser-specific code and tidied up some of the javascript.

+Out of the box it supports the following features:

+* coloured console logging
+* replacement of node's console.log functions (optional)
-It includes a basic file logger, with log rolling based on file size, and also replaces node's console.log functions.
+* file appender, with log rolling based on file size

-NOTE: in v0.2.x require('log4js') returned a function, and you needed to call that function in your code before you could use it.
-This was to make testing easier. v0.3.x make use of [felixge's sandbox-module](https://github.com/felixge/node-sandboxed-module), so we don't need to return a function.
+* SMTP appender
+* GELF appender
+* hook.io appender
+* multiprocess appender (useful when you've got worker processes)
+* a logger for connect/express servers
+* configurable log message layout/patterns
+* different log levels for different log categories (make some parts of your app log as DEBUG, others only ERRORS, etc.)

 ## installation

 npm install log4js

-## tests

-Tests now use [vows](http://vowsjs.org), run with `vows test/*.js`.

 ## usage